sgago/algomon/readme.md

 2. Sometimes, they don't just hand you an array to run DP on.
 For example, see the [perfect squares problems](./problems/dynamic/perfectsquares_test.go).
 In that problem, we need to churn out the perfect squares 1, 4, 9, 16, 25, 36, etc. to get started.
 3. Half the battle is just determining what goes into the memo.
 For *most* problems, we memo the same thing as the problem's output.
 Again, DP is combining solutions to subproblems to create the final answer.
 Maybe this is completely obvious, but when you're staring down some crazy confusing leetcode problem for the first time, it helps to remember this.
 4. And, sometiems, you might need to sort the input collection or operate on it in some way.
 See the [longest divisible subset problem](./problems/dynamic/largestdivsubset_test.go).
 In that problem, the TC from the solution is N^2 and sorting is NlogN, so this is "fine" to do.
-5. After you identify the memo and what it stores, we can typically init the memo with the "lowest leve", basic answers.
+5. After you identify the memo and what it stores, we can typically init the memo with the base cases.
 For example, in the [perfect squares problem](./problems/dynamic/perfectsquares_test.go), we can init the memo with 1, 4, 9, 25, etc. while less than our target number.
 6. Next, you'll need to figure out how to get from `dp[0]` to `dp[1]`.
 We start to author the recurrence relation, the math formula that get's us the answers from `something[i]` to `something[i+1]`.
 These don't need to be written like a math PhD would write.
 Something *you* can understand for coding like:
 ```
 The recurrence relation is: